3 Reasons Why Anger Is So Hard for You

 Maybe no one expressed anger outwardly in your family, so you didn't either, but expressing anxiety about your grades was accepted so you learned to do that instead.
 The anger shifted a bit, but it remained in your body and your nervous system (anger and anxiety are often closely related in how they feel internally).

 2. Everyone got angry.
-On the opposite end of the spectrum, big explosive anger (whether or not violence was a part of it) can be really overwhelming and scary - at any age, but especially for a child.
+On the opposite end of the spectrum, big explosive anger (whether or not physical violence was a part of it) can be really overwhelming and scary - at any age, but especially for a child.

-Your nervous system probably learned early on to stay in a state of high alert (or hyperarousal) and to constantly be scanning for danger or possible sensitive topics/situations.
+Your nervous system learned early on to stay in a state of high alert (or hyperarousal) and to constantly be scanning for danger or possible sensitive topics/situations.
 You learned that anger could mean throwing things, slamming doors, the possibility of being physically hurt, being shamed or criticized, feeling unsafe and uncared for, and more.

 3. Anger was judged.
 Throwing judgment into the mix can really complicate things.
 But the reality is that it may have been part of the picture, regardless of whether no one got angry or everyone got angry.

 You may have heard things like “only bitchy women get angry” or “it isn’t nice to be so loud”.
 People often judge what they don’t understand or like in themselves, but that’s really confusing for a kid - or an adult.
-If your family experienced intergenerational trauma or persecution of any kind, experiencing anger may not have been safe or possible.
+If your family experienced intergenerational trauma or persecution of any kind, experiencing anger may not have been safe or even possible.

 Not sure?
 Take a moment to notice what your internal response to your own anger or other people’s anger is.